 The functional aspect of Downtown Bellevue's streets can be refined around a set of signature themes.
 Figure S-DT.1 shows three types of signature streets.
-Bellevue Way, Main Street in Old Bellevue, and the NE 6th Street Pedestrian Corridor are identified as Shopping Streets.
+Bellevue Way, Main Street in Old Bellevue, and the NE 6th Street portion of the Grand Connection are identified as Shopping Streets.
 The others are 106th Avenue NE as Entertainment Avenue, and 108th Avenue NE as Downtown's Commerce Avenue.
 These streets help tie Downtown together with complementary uses and design elements.
 All these streets will continue to support multiple uses and modes of travel, with evolving functions and identities.

 - S-DT-42.
 Reinforce the emerging identity of 108th Avenue NE as the Eastside's business address.
 Provide incentives for private development and utilize public funds to create a dense office environment with supporting transit service and retail uses. - S-DT-43.
 Encourage new development on Main Street in Old Bellevue to embrace the character of the small-scale, pedestrian-friendly street frontage that has developed there over time. - S-DT-44.
 Provide incentives for 106th Avenue NE to develop as Downtown's Entertainment Avenue.
 This area will include a concentration of shops, cafés, restaurants, and clubs that provide for an active pedestrian environment during the day and after-hours venues for residents and workers by night. - S-DT-45.
-Continue to develop the NE 6th Street Pedestrian Corridor as a major unifying feature for Downtown Bellevue through public and private investments. - S-DT-45.1 Implement design components and wayfinding along the NE 6th Street Pedestrian Corridor to create an accessible connection.
+Continue to develop and implement the Grand Connection vision as a major unifying feature for Downtown Bellevue through public- and private-sector investments. - S-DT-45.1 Implement design components and wayfinding along the Grand Connection to create an accessible and